20 Employee Survey Questions to Help Define Your Company Values

 5. What do you think is missing from your company's core values?

-You can measure success by multiple metrics—for instance, making record profits and ensuring your employees love coming to work are not mutually exclusive goals.
+You can measure success by multiple metrics.
+For instance, making record profits and ensuring your employees love coming to work are not mutually exclusive goals.
 For a qualitative view of success that goes beyond the balance sheet and refocuses on your culture, ask your employees:

 6. What does success mean in our organization?